 If you’ve ever taken a yoga class, chances are you’ve laid in “child’s pose.”
 This position is remarkably similar to how an infant sleeps.

 There’s a reason this posture is a pillar in the yoga world; it provides benefits for both your body and brain.
-According to the Mayo Clinic7, this pose helps stretch the muscles around the hips and is good for stress reduction.
-Yoga Journal8 adds that this particular pose can activate the parasympathetic nervous system to help promote a state of relaxation.
+According to the Mayo Clinic, this pose helps stretch the muscles around the hips and is good for stress reduction.7 Yoga Journal adds that this particular pose can activate the parasympathetic nervous system to help promote a state of relaxation.8

 Learn More: Best Baby Crib Mattress